SaschaZeGerman/loginbuddy-samples/docker-build/add-ons/cluster/README.md

   - Loginbuddy listening on https port 8444 which is not exposed externally
 - **Loadbalancer**
   - listens on SSL port 8444 (which requires no updates of the samples project)
-  - proxies requests (round robin) to any Loginbuddy instance as configured in nginx_ssl.conf
+  - proxies requests (round robin) to any Loginbuddy instance as configured in nginx_ssl_ssl.conf

 ## Loadbalancer key and cert for inbound SSL connections